Happiness Realization Party: Criticism

 According to The Japan Times, "for many, the Happies smell suspiciously like a cult".
 The party has released promotional videos that claim North Korea and China are plotting to invade and colonize Japan after first subduing it through nuclear warfare.

+The party has been accused of expressing anti-Korean sentiment, although they deny this.
+However, they deny that Koreans were forced to labor in World War II, and deny that comfort women (many of whom were Korean) were forced to perform their work.
+To this end, Okawa once said that: